 Choosing the right assisted living facility involves strategic steps:

-• Evaluate specialty services: Determine if specialized care is needed for specific health conditions.
+- Evaluate specialty services: Determine if specialized care is needed for specific health conditions, with a focus on updated best practices for mobility and safety planning.

-• Consider all costs: Be aware of potential additional service fees.
+- Consider all costs: Be aware of potential additional service fees and the latest Medicaid eligibility options and coverage for assistive equipment and modifications.

 By understanding New Hampshire’s assisted living landscape, families can prepare for this significant transition, making choices that align with their needs.
 As outlined by Retirement Living, informed decisions ensure seniors receive the best possible care and support in their golden years.